bakerb845/cvm/README.md

    1. A C++17 compiler.
    2. [CMake](https://cmake.org/) v3.10 or greater.
    3. [Boost](https://www.boost.org/)
    3. A lot of RAM.
-Worst case is this program will about 10-15 Gb of RAM.
-It's a big model.
+Worst case is this program will use about 10-15 Gb of RAM.
+Though I've done some quirky things to lower the memory footprint it's still a big model.
+Also, the amount of RAM may not be a show-stopper.
+Ideally, your system will leverage swap space but that can make things painfully slow.
    4. Optionally, [pybind11](https://github.com/pybind/pybind11) and Python3 for creating a Python interface.

 # Download the Software